aa14k/DisGRO/Readme.txt

 ./disgro -mode smc -f 1ctqa.pdb -n 5000 -nds 32 -start 26 -end 37 -eval -confkeep 1000 -ellip -nscc 20 -pdbout 100

+4. Getting RMSD:

+After running Disgro, the RMSD for the conformations will be stored in a file called RMSD.pdb.
+The first column of the file is the conformation number while the second column is the RMSD(original protien, Disgro conformation).

 Contact
 ktang6@uic.edu